 Country roads in Romania serve residents from all walks of life.
 You have to watch out for pedestrians, animal-drawn carts, cyclists, children, and wild animals that sometimes stray onto the roads when driving.

 Rural roads in Romania don’t have proximity to services like in America.
-So the response time for when you call for help might be longer than when you call an injury lawyer in Orange County, California.
 Therefore, the safest way to avoid becoming stranded is to avoid accidents altogether.
 You can prevent accidents by driving carefully and ensuring your car is always visible when you are on the road.

 4. Schedule Plans Like It Is Winter